ahmedlemine/django-materialize-css/README.md

-# Django Material HTMx Starter Template
+# Django Materialize CSS and HTMx Starter Template
-### a simple Django blog with Materialize CSS and HTMx
+### a simple Django blog with [Materialize CSS](https://materializecss.com/) and [HTMx](https://htmx.org/)

 This is a fully functioning mobile-first Django project to use as a starter for your new project.
 The fully responsive mobile-first design with a side menu and floating action buttons make the whole site look like an Android app.

-A Posts app is setup just as an example to show case various aspects and featuers of the project with several useful packages and settings included like Django-Allauth and Django-Jazzmin.
+A Posts app and Accounts app are setup just as an example to show case various functionaliy and featuers of the project with several useful packages and settings included like Django-Allauth and Django-Jazzmin.

 ### Features:
 - Materialize CSS gives a Googles Material Design look and feel (Android) for all pages, with floating action buttons.